 These days it’s a peaceful entrance to the quiet Via di San Paolo della Croce that meanders through the Caelian Hill.
 If you follow the street, you’ll soon arrive to the Case Romane del Celio, a 3rd century subterranean Roman house.
 The excavation opened in 2002.
 It is well worth the visit.

 The brick section over the arch was added later in order to accommodate an aqueduct built to provide water to Nero’s Golden Palace.
 These day you can walk by it and have no idea what it once was.
 Now that you know, it’s worth a stop.

-The other remaining Servian Gate is the Porta Esquilina, the gate that sat at the entrance to the Esquiline Hill.
+The Porta Esquilina is the Servian gate that sat at the entrance to the Esquiline Hill.
 It was rebuilt by the Emperor Augustus around the same time as the Arch of Dolabella.